-User experience is everything, even more important than IQ.
-If Apple Design taught us anything, it’s that beautiful design leads to beaucoup engagement.
+User experience is everything.
+It may even be more important than IQ.
+If Apple Design taught us anything, it’s that beautiful design leads to increased engagement.
 And engagement is what we want.

 We crave shortcuts, pictures and gestures.
 Occasionally we crave sizzle.
 In our weaker moments, we want memes.
 Left to basic instinct, we badly want to swipe right.

-That’s why we need a Graphical UI, a GUI per Steve Jobs.
-His Apple revolutionized the computer world with the first widely successful GUI – the Mac.
-And then he got fired and then returned and then did a few other things and then introduced one more thing, the first widely successful GUI phone – the iPhone.
+That’s why we need a Graphical UI, or a GUI, per Steve Jobs.
+Jobs and Apple revolutionized the computer world with the first widely successful GUI – the Mac.
+And then, years later, he introduced the first widely successful GUI phone – the iPhone.
 And that changed the world.

-In that spirit, Pypestream cross-pollinated a Conversational AI with a GUI to create the world’s first Conversational GUI, what we’re now calling an Engagement Interface.
+In that spirit, Pypestream cross-pollinated a Conversational AI with a GUI to create the world’s first Conversational GUI.
+This is what we’re now calling an Engagement Interface.

 High IQ + Max UX = Engagement Interface